tslocke/hobocookbook/manual/lifecycles.markdown

  - :self -- (transitions only) the `acting_user` and the record the transition is called on must be one and the same.
 Only makes sense for user models of course.

-If `:avilable_to` is not one of those, it is an indication of some code to run (just like the `:if` option for example):
+If `:available_to` is not one of those, it is an indication of some code to run (just like the `:if` option for example):

   - A symbol -- the name of a method to call